ekamperi/ekamperi.github.io/_posts/2020-07-13-sum-divergent-series.md

 {% endraw %}
 {% endhighlight %}

-Which gives the coefficients of the Taylor series expansion of the exponential function.
+The code above gives the coefficients of the Taylor series expansion of the exponential function.
 Mind that the Taylor series is convergent, but we will approximate it with Padé nonetheless:

 $$
 \left\{a_0\to 1,a_1\to 1,a_2\to \frac{1}{2},a_3\to \frac{1}{6},a_4\to \frac{1}{24},a_5\to \frac{1}{120},a_6\to \frac{1}{720},a_7\to \frac{1}{5040},a_8\to \frac{1}{40320},\ldots,\right\}